Jack Hillen: Professional

 In the midst of his third season with the Capitals in 2014–15, Hillen produced five points in 35 games as a depth defender before he was traded, along with a fourth-round pick in 2015, to the Carolina Hurricanes in exchange for Tim Gleason on February 28, 2015.

-As a free agent Hillen was unable to attain a NHL contract, and having sustained several injuries opted to retire from professional hockey midway into the following season on December 30, 2015.
+As a free agent Hillen was unable to attain an NHL contract, and having sustained several injuries opted to retire from professional hockey midway into the following season on December 30, 2015.